rv2442/rv2442/README.md

-- 👋 Hi, I’m Rahul Vijan, an Under-Grad in Electronics and Telecommunications at Xavier Institute of Engineering.
+- 👋 Hi, I’m Rahul Vijan, an Under-Grad (Senior, Sem 7) in Electronics and Telecommunications at Xavier Institute of Engineering.
 - 👀 I’m interested in Architecting, Developing and, Integrating technologies in the following domains:
 >1.
 Cloud
 >2.
 IoT / Embedded Systems